os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 * -i | --install-dep  -> Turn on the OS dependecies installation
 * -v | --verbose      -> increase the installer verbosity.

-Go to the directory where you have extracted the Raptor exe after downloading and execute it with any or with all above mentioned options like below
+Go to the directory where you have extracted the Raptor executable after downloading and execute it with any or with all above mentioned options like below

 ```
 ./Raptor_x.x.run -- -i -v -r <absolute path where Raptor will be installed>
 ```

-Kindly replace `Raptor_x.x.run` with the version of Raptor exe file you have received.
+Kindly replace `Raptor_x.x.run` with the version of Raptor executable file you have received.

 ### Starting License: